The Specified Procedure Could Not be Found [Windows 10 Fix]

 - Running certain command-line system scans is one way you can feasibly fix the specified procedure that could not be found DLL error.

-- You might be able to resolve the specified procedure error with system restoration tools.
+- You can also resolve the specified procedure error with system restoration tools.

-The specified procedure could not be found error is an issue that some users have needed to fix in Windows 11/10 platforms.
-That error often arises when users try to launch certain applications or during the Windows startup.
+The specified procedure could not be found error on Windows 10 is an issue that often arises when users try to launch certain applications during the Windows startup.
 When that issue occurs, this error message pops up:

 RunDLL: There was a problem starting [file reference].
 The specified procedure could not be found.

-What’s the specified procedure could not be found error about?
+Why the specified procedure could not be found?

 The specified procedure error is a RunDLL issue that pertains to DLL (Dynamic Link Library) files.
 That means the Rundll32.exe can’t access the specified file within the error message.
 Consequently, software that needs the referenced DLL file can’t start.